santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 Google is nice enough to give you **$300** after signing up for a cloud account, which can be used during the first 12months.

-# 1 click end-to-end deployment process
+## One click end-to-end deployment process
 If you want to make your life easier, you better automate everything.
 You'll never have to worry about releasing anything ever again.

 Let's see how a typical release cycle looks like: